BenAXiong/FTIRUI/architecture.md

 ### 5.3 Contributor Tips
 - Keep backend parsing deterministic; subtle differences in normalization cascade to the UI.
+- When touching the dashboard hierarchy, prefer using the provided management command for test data instead of crafting manual DB entries.
 - When touching the workspace runtime stack (`workspaceRuntime.js` and its facades), be mindful of the global state mutations—multiple features depend on consistent keys (`inputAuto`, `inputMode`, folder structures).
 - For static assets, maintain ASCII unless existing file uses unicode (project policy).